 - Protocols in place (e.g., trainings, HR policies, support group(s), statement of commitment, accountability mechanisms, etc.) that advance justice, equity, diversity and inclusion (JEDI) within the company.

 - Produced using certified organic, reclaimed/recycled fibers or other sustainable material such as hemp.

 - Transparency around animal derivatives.
 If selling leather, it must be a byproduct and sustainably sourced (e.g., regarding treatment of animals).

 - Use of eco fabrics; durable, made from post or pre-consumer recycled fibers, processes that do not result in a toxic waste stream, can be readily recycled or composted.

 - If using rayon derived from bamboo, no miracle language.

 - Dyes: natural or low-impact; fiber reactive; phosphate-free.

 - Use recycled clothing from thrift or second-hand stores.

-Manufacturing of Apparel/Textiles
+Manufacturing of Apparel and Textiles